hphelion/documentation/mc.compute.networks.md

 * [Networks screen functions](#Functions)
 * [For further information](#ForFurtherInformation)

-**Note**: HP Cloud networks features are based on the OpenStack networking functionality; for more information, you might look at [their wiki](https://wiki.openstack.org/wiki/Quantum).
+**Note**: HP Helion Cloud networks features are based on the OpenStack networking functionality; for more information, you might look at [their wiki](https://wiki.openstack.org/wiki/Quantum).

 ##Networks screen overview## {#Overview}